rob10campbell/PRoPS-colloids_setup/HOOMD-blue_Install_Guide.md

 ```bash
 (VirtEnv) $ mkdir build && cd build
 ```
-Configure as instructed on the [HOOMD-blue installation website](https://hoomd-blue.readthedocs.io/en/stable/installation.html) (ignoring the GPU related steps)<br>
+Configure (ignoring the GPU requirements)<br>
-*Note: This may give you a warning for developers, but as long as there are no errors the configuration is successful and you can safely ignore the warning*
+*Note: This may give you a warning (for developers).
+As long as there are no errors the configuration is successful and you can safely ignore the warning.*
 ```bash
 (VirtEnv) $ cmake ../ -DCMAKE_INSTALL_PREFIX=`python3 -c "import site; print(site.getsitepackages()[0])"`
 ```